Creating a supportive environment where students can flourish

 To ensure the scholarships are available forever, Say Yes Buffalo is currently working toward a goal of raising $100 million for its endowment at the Community Foundation.
 Over $25 million has been raised to date and all donations to the endowment are eligible for a match.

 Since its inception, Say Yes Buffalo has expanded its reach to support children as young as preschoolers with services including preventive supports, legal clinics, healthcare and summer camps.
 It also now extends support to college students, including mentoring, mental healthcare, on-campus success counselors and paid internships.
 “Say Yes helped me with resume building and interview skills, and sometimes just provided a listening ear,” said Tyler.
 “It also opened my eyes to the different routes I could take to get to where I wanted to go.”

 Programming for high school students will soon include apprenticeships in high-demand career pathways with large local employers across the IT, Business Operations and Advanced Manufacturing sectors.

-Launched in December of 2011, Say Yes Buffalo is an unprecedented, collaborative effort with more than 200 partners from the public, private and nonprofit sectors committed to strengthening the Western New York economy by investing in the education of Buffalo’s future workforce.
-The Community Foundation played a key leadership role in bringing this initiative to Buffalo.
+With hundreds of partners from the public, private and nonprofit sectors, Say Yes Buffalo is committed to strengthening the Western New York economy by investing in the education of Buffalo’s future workforce.

 We continue to help many more students attain post-secondary education as a partner, supporter and advocate of Say Yes Buffalo.